State of Grace1

 It’s mostly about sacred play.
 Its alchemy might come from how no one remembers their first year of life, nor do we really know what babies are thinking.
 Perhaps this game will help players to communicate with their inner baby-self when it throws a tantrum and mentally shouts “NO NO NO!” or “I DON’T WANNA!!!!”.

 Cerebral Cortex Speed-Dating: I wrote this game to illustrate alchemical gaming at Living Games Conference 2018.
 It’s simple, but we all had a lot of fun playing it.
-Each player chooses a favorite character, and all the characters meet and get to know each other a little.
+Each player chooses a favorite character from history or pop culture, and all the characters meet and get to know each other a little.
 The in-character goal is to find the best role model for the child whose mind these characters live in; the out-of-character goal is to find out what you can learn from whatever you admire about all the characters in the room.
 This game’s alchemy depends upon picking a character who matters to you, and committing to getting inside their head for a little while.

-Jungle Tales: A game about animals coming together to tell stories, as in African folk tales or Aesop’s fables.
+Tales of the Forest: A game about animals coming together to tell stories, as in African folk tales or Aesop’s fables.
 Personal alchemy in this game relies primarily upon choosing an animal with desired characteristics, such as bravery, intelligence, or cunning.
-It also works well for spiritual players who want to explore a devotional or working relationship with an animal spirit guide, such as Fox, Turtle, or Snake.
-Written for Golden Cobra Challenge 2015, but I missed the deadline, so it’s not in the anthology.
+It also works well for spiritual players who want to explore a devotional or working relationship with an animal totem, such as Fox, Turtle, or Snake.
+Written for Golden Cobra Challenge 2015, but I missed the deadline, so it’s not in the anthology for that year.
+I revised and reorganized this game in 2022, and it is currently in playtesting.

 Better Me: The Game of Growth is a totally new approach to relationships and personal development.
 It challenges people to take action to improve themselves and their life, and strengthens relationships by helping people understand each other in a deeper and more meaningful way.